 The instruments available on Gemini North are:

 - the GMOS optical imager, multi-object, and integral field spectrograph.
 Applicants should refer to the instrument web pages for current performance with the deep depletion E2V CCDs.
-Note that the planned upgrade to even more red-sensitive Hamamatsu CCDs has been deferred until mid-2014 due to limited staff resources.
+Note that the planned upgrade to even more red-sensitive Hamamatsu CCDs is planned for late-2014, pending a similar upgrade of the GMOS-South CCDs.

-- the GNIRS 1-5 micron long-slit spectrograph is available in all modes, including with the newly-replaced short red camera, from mid-August so targets must have 18h < RA < 13.5h.
+- the GNIRS 1-5 micron long-slit spectrograph is available in all modes, but may be removed in July for a lens replacement.
+Investigators with targets at RA 21 through 1 hours should therefore have backup targets available.
 Imaging with GNIRS is also possible, although the field of view and filter selection is limited, and the optics do not give diffraction-limited image quality.

 - the NIRI near-infrared imager.

 - the NIFS near-infrared integral field unit spectrograph.